xiaolai/regular-investing-in-box/docs/en/README.md

 >>CNBC's website has a special section called "Warren Buffet Archive":
 >>[https://buffett.cnbc.com/warren-buffett-archive/](https://buffett.cnbc.com/warren-buffett-archive/)

 Warren Buffett's mentor, [Benjamin Graham](https://en.wikipedia.org/wiki/Benjamin_Graham), was also someone who shared without reservation.
 In addition to teaching investing classes, he wrote several books, most notably [Security Analysis](https://www.amazon.com/Security-Analysis-Foreword-Buffett-Editions-ebook-dp-B0037JO5J8/dp/B0037JO5J8/) (1934) and [The Intelligent Investor](https://www.amazon.com/Intelligent-Investor-Definitive-Investing-Essentials/dp/0060555661/) (1949).
-Warren Buffett read *The Intelligent Investor* when he was 19 and became a fan of Benjamin Graham.
+Warren Buffett read *The Intelligent Investor* when he was 19, and became a fan of Benjamin Graham.
 One Saturday in 1951, while in the library of Columbia Business School, Warren Buffett learned that Benjamin Graham was Chairman of GEICO, and immediately decided to pay a visit to the company's office.
-Many years later, in an interview with *Forbes*, Buffett recalled that the investment he made in GEICO at the age of 20 was one of his the investments that he was most proud of.
+Many years later, in an interview with *Forbes*, Buffett recalled that the investment he made in GEICO at the age of 20 was one of the investments he was most proud of.

-Joel Greenblatt's investing returns are perhaps more impressive than Warren Buffet -- from 1985 to 2006, his annual compounded returns exceeded 40%!
+Joel Greenblatt's investing returns are perhaps even more impressive than Warren Buffet -- from 1985 to 2006, his annual compounded returns exceeded 40%!
 Having been successful over the long term, Joel Greenblatt is also quite willing to openly share.
 He has published three books, namely [You Can Be a Stock Market Genius](https://www.amazon.com/You-Can-Stock-Market-Genius/dp/0684840073/) (1999), [The Little Book That Still Beats the Markets](https://www.amazon.com/Little-Book-Still-Beats-Market/dp/0470624159/) (2010), and [The Big Secret for the Small Investor](https://www.amazon.com/Big-Secret-Small-Investor-Investment-ebook/dp/B004J4WKHE/) (2011).
-He is so down to earth that his standard for writing the books was that his teenager children could understand them.
+He is so down to earth that his standard for writing the books was that his teenage children could understand them.

 Joel Greenblatt didn't just share his ideas in his books, he also made a website, [Magic Formula Investing](https://www.magicformulainvesting.com), that allows investors to use his ideas to build their own portfolios.
-All you have to do is enter a few parameters, and the site will give you a ready-to-go protfolio based on the "Magic Forumula".
+All you have to do is enter a few parameters and the site will give you a ready-to-go protfolio based on the "Magic Forumula".

 ![Figure12](../images/Figure12.png)

 [Ray Dalio](https://en.wikipedia.org/wiki/Ray_Dalio), the founder of [Bridgewater](https://www.bridgewater.com), is yet another investor who has been successful over the long-term and is willing to share his ideas.
 Long before his book, [Principles](https://www.amazon.com/Principles-Life-Work-Ray-Dalio/dp/1501124021/), was published in 2017, he had released [a version for free online](https://archive.org/stream/BridgewaterRayDalioPrinciples/Bridgewater%20-%20Ray%20Dalio%20-%20Principles_djvu.txt).
 In 2019, he even released an app called [Principles in Action](https://apps.apple.com/us/app/principles-in-action/id1211294305), which helps readers put the principles in his book into action.

 In the investing sphere, one must use money, time and action to create real results, and everyone is either a 0 or a 1.
-Investors who can successfully produce returns over the long term are 1s, and the rest are 0s, including those so-called who spend all of their time yelling through the television or other mediums but have no skin in the game.
+Investors who can successfully produce returns over the long term are 1s, and the rest are 0s, including those so-called experts who spend all of their time yelling through the television or other mediums but have no skin in the game.
 Investors like Warren Buffett, Joel Greenblatt and Ray Dalio, don't need to spend all day screaming through the television, because their ideas have already been clearly expressed through their books, other writings and speeches.

 Perhaps the most simple, direct, brutal and effective strategy that novice investors can use is to just buy whatever Warren Buffett buys.
 They don't need to dream about "beating Warren Buffet", they can just “keep up with Warren Buffett" by buying shares in his companies.
 The easiest way to do this, of course, is to just buy Berkshire Hathaway shares.
 If novice investors feel that Berkshire Hathaway's share price is too expensive (it was over \$310,000 in October of 2019), then they can look at its individual holdings and choose the stocks they want!